coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Some horrible creatures, especially undead monsters, possess a fearsome supernatural ability to drain levels from those they strike in combat.
-The creature making an energy drain attack draws a portion of its victim's life force from her.
-Most energy drain attacks require a successful melee attack roll---mere physical contact is not enough.
+The creature making an energy drain attack draws a portion of its victim’s life force from her.
+Most energy drain attacks require a successful melee attack roll—mere physical contact is not enough.
 Each successful energy drain attack bestows one or more negative levels on the opponent.
 A creature takes the following penalties for each negative level it has gained.

---1 on all skill checks and ability checks.
+–1 on all skill checks and ability checks.

---1 on attack rolls and saving throws.
+–1 on attack rolls and saving throws.

---5 hit points.
+–5 hit points.

---1 effective level (whenever the creature's level is used in a die roll or calculation, reduce it by one for each negative level).
+–1 effective level (whenever the creature’s level is used in a die roll or calculation, reduce it by one for each negative level).

 If the victim casts spells, she loses access to one spell as if she had